 TGax Editor: Update D4.3 P429L11 as shown below.

-Each 8 bits of the RU_ALLOCATION are set to 01110001 for the 242-tone RU that is most closely aligned in frequency with the 20 MHz subchannel that is indicated as disallowed by the value 1 in the INACTIVE_SUBCHANNELS parameter.
-Each 8 bits of the RU_ALLOCATION are set to 11000000 for the 242-tone RU that is most closely aligned in frequency with the 20 MHz subchannel that is indicated as not disallowed by the value 0 in the INACTIVE_SUBCHANNELS parameter.
+Each 8 bits of the RU_ALLOCATION are set to 113 (01110001 in binary representation) for the 242-tone RU that is most closely aligned in frequency with the 20 MHz subchannel that is indicated as disallowed by the value 1 in the INACTIVE_SUBCHANNELS parameter.
+Each 8 bits of the RU_ALLOCATION are set to 192 (11000000 in binary representation) for the 242-tone RU that is most closely aligned in frequency with the 20 MHz subchannel that is indicated as not disallowed by the value 0 in the INACTIVE_SUBCHANNELS parameter.

 27.2.2 TXVECTOR and RXVECTOR parameters